Solar power is an alternative energy source.

 An example of the layers in a PV Solar Panel

 A solar electric system can lower the cost of your electricity bills and reduce the negative impact on the environment.

 The PV module should all ways be Tier one manufactured and branded (keep away from Tier 2 or Tier 3 panels these are usually OEM with no brand or the brand is unknown its impossible for these companies to keep there warranties)

-All Solar panels are cheap the small amount of savings on Tier 2 and Tier 3 are not worth the risk
+The small amount of savings on Tier 2 and Tier 3 are not worth the risk

 Photovoltaic (PV) modules have no moving or wearing parts, and require no maintenance other than an occasional cleaning.

 Solar energy in New Zealand is plentiful and can be harnessed in many areas.

 On average, places around New Zealand have about 2000 hours of bright sunshine each year.